michael2012z/BitBible/markdown/JPS/files/Hos.md

 16. Therefore, behold, I will allure her, and bring her into the wilderness, and speak tenderly unto her.

-17. And I will give her her vineyards from thence, and the valley of AchorThat is, Troubling. for a door of hope; and she shall respond there, as in the days of her youth, and as in the day when she came up out of the land of Egypt.
+17. And I will give her her vineyards from thence, and the valley of Achor

-18. And it shall be at that day, saith HaShem, that thou shalt call Me Ishi,That is, My husband. and shalt call Me no more Baali.That is, My master.
+18. And it shall be at that day, saith HaShem, that thou shalt call Me Ishi,

 19. For I will take away the names of the Baalim out of her mouth, and they shall no more be mentioned by their name.